John Fetterman: Tenure

 Fetterman took office on January 3, 2023.
 At 6 ft 8 in, he is the tallest currently serving senator.

-According to The New York Times, Fetterman's adjustment to the Senate was "extraordinarily challenging—even with the [extensive] accommodations that have been made to help him adapt".
-To assist with Fetterman's stroke-related speech processing issues, the Senate chamber was outfitted with closed captioning technology at his desk and at the front of the chamber.
+According to The New York Times, Fetterman's adjustment to the Senate was "extraordinarily challenging—even with the accommodations that have been made to help him adapt".
+To assist with Fetterman's stroke-related speech processing issues, the Senate chamber was outfitted with closed captioning technology at his desk and the front of the chamber.
 In February 2023, Fetterman attended his first Agriculture Committee hearing.
 He asked questions about trade and organic farming, but stumbled slightly over his words.

 Fetterman was hospitalized for syncope (lightheadedness) for two days beginning on February 10, 2023.
 Two days after his release he was hospitalized again, for a severe case of major depression.
-For about two months, Fetterman lived and worked at the Walter Reed Army Medical Center.
+For about two months, Fetterman lived and worked at Walter Reed Army Medical Center.
 As part of his daily schedule at the hospital, his chief of staff arrived at 10 a.m. on weekdays with newspaper clips, statements for Fetterman to approve, and legislation to review.
 During his hospitalization, Fetterman co-sponsored a bipartisan rail safety bill, introduced after the derailment of a chemical-carrying train in East Palestine, Ohio, close to the border with Pennsylvania; the regulation aimed to strengthen freight-rail safety regulations to prevent future derailments.

 On April 17, 2023, Fetterman returned to the Senate to chair the Senate Agriculture, Nutrition and Forestry subcommittee on food and nutrition, specialty crops, organics and research.
 The Washington Post said that Fetterman's "voice stumbled at times while reading from prepared notes" during the subcommittee hearing, but "he appeared in good spirits" and communicated a message about the importance of fighting hunger.
 Fetterman was among the five Senate Democrats who voted against final passage of the Fiscal Responsibility Act of 2023.
 He said his vote was motivated by the new SNAP requirements included in the deal, which raised the age of work requirements for able-bodied adults who do not live with any dependent children from under age 50 to under age 54.